michael-yuji/CKit/readme.md

 ## Pointer

 Although swift can call C API directly, swift has not provided an easy way to access pointer of non-Foundation object, and it is even harder to cast a pointer to unrelated types.
 An Example use is in socket to cast different types of sockaddr.
-See the `pointer(of:)` and `mutablePointer(of:)` example in KernelQueue section of this readme.
+See the `pointer(of:)` and `mutablePointer(of:)` example in KernelQueue/Epoll section of this readme.

 ### PointerType
 All pointer types (`UnsafePointer<T>`, `UnsafeRawPointer`, `UnsafeBufferPointer` and `Array<T>`) confirms to the CKit.PointerType protocol.
 It doesn't just allow you to write code that take any pointer types as argument easier but also come with a `PointerType.rawPointer` getter that returns you an `UnsafeRawPointer` object.
 The `PointerType.numerialValue` property returns the numberical representation of the address as `Int`.

 All mutable pointer types (`UnsafeMutablePointer<T>`, `UnsafeMutableRawPointer`, `UnsafeMutableBufferPointer`) comfirms to `CKit.MutablePointerType` protocol.
 They got all benefits `CKit.PointerType` get in addition to an `PointerType.mutableRawPointer` property that returns an `UnsafeMutableRawPointer` object.

-## KernelQueue (FreeBSD and OS X)
+## KernelQueue (FreeBSD and OS X) and Epoll (Linux)

 KernelQueue is an object oriented wrapper for kqueue() system call.
-The following example demostrates use event looping on a server socket that simply print out requests
+The following example demostrates use event looping on a server socket that simply print out requests.
+Similar to KernelQueue/kqueue, the Epoll is an oo wrapper for epoll()

+KernelQueue:
 ```swift
 import CKit
 // helper